(Disclosure: Some of the links below may be affiliate links. For more information, read my disclosure.)

 Revolut now includes a Swiss IBAN when you want to top it up!
-This means you can now top up your Revolut account for free directly from your bank account.
-This is really great since that was missing from the start on the Revolut account.
+It means you can now top up your Revolut account for free directly from your bank account.
+This is great since that was missing from the start on the Revolut account.

-In this post, we are going to see what do these changes mean for me and other Revolut customers!
+In this post, we are going to see what do these changes mean for other Revolut customers and me!
 If you do not know about Revolut, stay tuned!

 Revolut is a kind of digital bank alternative.
 It is not yet a bank.
 But you can store money in any currency on your account.
 In theory, you could even use it to deposit your salary into it.
 But since they are not a bank, you have fewer guarantees on it.

-The biggest advantage of the Revolut account is that you can convert currencies for free!
+The most significant advantage of the Revolut account is that you can convert currencies for free!
 Most credit cards will charge a hefty fee to convert currencies.
 For instance, my current credit card charges me 1.5% to do a transaction in a foreign currency.
-This is the main reason why I started using Revolut.
-I have already saved quite some money with Revolut and all of it is for free!
+It is the main reason why I started using Revolut.
+I have already saved quite some money with Revolut, and all of it is for free!
 Now I only use Revolut for my expenses in foreign currencies.
-I have been using it for almost six months and I am really happy about it!
+I have been using it for almost six months, and I am really happy about it!

 To learn more about Revolut, read my full article about Revolut.